Please help us share God's truths and hope in Christ.

 “Honestly, I want to live completely for God.
 It’s hard and scary but totally worth it.”

 Cassie was shot as she was praying to the One who had saved her.
-The One who she knew to be Faithful and True.
-The One she loved, and the One to whom she had committed her life.
-She knew where to turn in the darkness of the shadow of evil.
+The One whom she knew to be Faithful and True.
+The One she loved and the One to whom she had committed her life.
+She knew where to turn in the face of evil and the darkness of the shadow of death.
 She turned to Jesus!
-And when the evil of the shooter’s bullet took her life, she immediately entered into the purest of Light and she saw Jesus face-to-face.
+And when the shooter’s bullet took her life, she immediately entered into the purest of Light, and she saw Jesus face-to-face.

 Rachel Scott